Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 1. Phở

-Hanoi-style Phở is more subtle than the Saigon-style that is popular in Western countries.
-Its flavors are delicately balanced, and it’s typically served with pickled garlic and homemade fermented chili sauce instead of the herbs, mung bean sprouts, sweet chili sauce, and hoisin sauce its Southern counterpart.
+Here, the flavors are delicate and perfectly balanced, often served with pickled garlic and a homemade fermented chili sauce instead of heaps of herbs, bean sprouts, hoisin, and sweet chili sauce.

 Related article| Differences between Northern Phở and Southern Phở